-- Wethers and does of all breeds and all types of crossbreeds are eligible.
+Wethers and does of all breeds and all types of crossbreeds are eligible.
 Bucks are not permitted.
-Registration and recordation papers are not required. - Animals EXHIBITED in the utility goat project cannot be EXHIBITED in the meat goat project or the dairy goat project.
-Likewise, animals in the meat goat or the dairy goat project cannot be EXHIBITED in the utility goat project. - An exhibitor may enroll any number of goats but is limited to exhibiting a maximum of 4. - Horned goats must have their horns tipped or shown with tennis balls on the tips. - Utility goat members will be shown with other goat project members during showmanship. - SHOW DRESS: Long or short sleeved, button or snap down shirt or blouse, clean jeans or slacks with belt, or official FFA dress.
-Hard-soled, close-toe shoes or boots.
+Registration and recordation papers are not required.

+- Animals EXHIBITED in the utility goat project cannot be EXHIBITED in the meat goat project or the dairy goat project.
+Likewise, animals in the meat goat or the dairy goat project cannot be EXHIBITED in the utility goat project. - An exhibitor may enroll any number of goats but is limited to exhibiting a maximum of 4. - Horned goats must have their horns tipped or shown with tennis balls on the tips. - Showmanship will take place during obedience class or obstacle course.
+SHOW DRESS: Long or short sleeved, button or snap down shirt or blouse, clean jeans or slacks with belt, or official FFA dress.
+Hardsoled, close-toe shoes or boots.
 No hats.